braze-inc/braze-docs/_docs/_hidden/private_betas/facebook_setup.md

 You can view the custom audience on the [Facebook Ads Manager][13].

-#### Lookalike Audiences

-Once you've successfully exported a segment as a Facebook Audience, you can create additional groups using Facebook's [Lookalike Audiences][17].
-This feature looks at demographics, interests, and other attributes of your chosen audience and creates a new audience of people with similar attributes.

 ## Facebook Audience Export FAQ

-Can I see the exact users that were successfully added to a Custom Audience?
+- Can I see the exact users that were successfully added to a Custom Audience?
   - Facebook does **not** allow this for user privacy reasons.
 Learn more [here][14].

-Why can't I see the Custom Audience size?
+- Why can't I see the Custom Audience size?
   - Due to recent user privacy implications, Facebook announced that they will [stop showing audience reach estimates using Custom Audience targeting][16].

 [1]: https://www.facebook.com/business/help/113163272211510?id=180505742745347